sal55/langs/MLang/Overviews.md

 ### M Overview

 M is my lower-level systems programming language, which was first developed for 8-bit Z80 machines in the early 1980s.
 Now it works mainly on 64-bit Windows machines, but there is a way now to make it work on Linux.

-The nearest mainstream alternative would be C, with a roughly 80% match, in how the type system works, and what the languages can do.
+The nearest mainstream alternative would be C, with similarities in their type systems and what the languages can do.
 But M varies in some significant ways:

 * Algol-style syntax with no braces
 * Case-insensitive